10-3-pursuit/project-startup-challenge-pitch/readme.md

 ### Phase 4: Final Phase - Pitches

-Each squad has 5 minutes to present their startup idea to the class
+Each squad has 8 minutes to present their startup idea to the class.
+Choose a representative for your team to present the ideas.
+Or one representative for each idea.
+This is not a group presentation where everyone should speak.

 Tell us:

 - the name of the product
-- the persona(s), i.e. who are you solving this problem for? e.g. "Jon is a student who can't afford to go to college.
+- the persona(s), i.e. the users, for whom you are solving this problem? e.g. "Jon is a student who can't afford to go to college.
 They need a way to find scholarship options for which they are elgible"
 - what problem the product solves
 - how you differentiate yourselves from other products
 - user stories, what will the user be able to do, specifically with the app.